Where Have All the Flowers Gone?

 Fifty something with Mike and our grand babies Maddie and Will

-At 60 pretty much all hell broke loose, because I had a cancer scare, but thanks be to God no cancer.
-I was diagnosed with Parkinson’s disease, but on a trip to France I was healed in the Grottos of Lourdes.
+At 60, pretty much all hell broke loose.
+I had a cancer scare — but thanks be to God, no cancer.
+I was also diagnosed with Parkinson’s disease, though on a trip to France, I was healed in the Grotto of Lourdes.

-My teeth were a huge issue that required bone grafting.
-Bone grafting is a procedure in which an oral surgeon saws your jaw bone, lifts it up and places some type of animal bone to cause it to grow.
-In my case it was a pig bone that was used.
-I could never live being part pig so the grafting did not work for me.
-I never read the side effects of bone grafting, but Mike did, and asked me “Are you sure you want to do this?
-It says that fingers could start growing on the side of your face?”
-That kind of stuff never scares me, I just wanted my teeth repaired.
-Remember that movie Aston Powers and the part that Mike Myers played?
-Well my family would tease me by quoting “One Million Dollar!” holding their pinkie to the corner of their mouth, I did not think that was funny.
+My teeth became a huge issue that required bone grafting.
+Bone grafting is a procedure in which an oral surgeon saws into your jawbone, lifts it up, and places a piece of animal bone inside to stimulate new growth.
+In my case, pig bone was used.
+I simply could not live with the idea of being part pig, so the grafting did not work for me — or so I told myself.
+I never actually read the list of side effects beforehand, but Mike did.
+He looked up from the paperwork and asked, “Are you sure you want to do this?
+It says fingers could start growing on the side of your face.”
+That kind of thing never scared me.
+I just wanted my teeth fixed.

 My oral surgeon is the best in Orange County, and her clients include the members of the Anaheim Ducks.
 She was dumbfounded and told me that I was her first failed case.
 After we spent ton of money, the specialist decided that she wanted to give it another shot.
 Again, more pork in my mouth and again, failure.
 Mike was so upset that he decided to go with me to the follow-up visit.
 We honestly could have purchased a nice small vehicle for the expense that we were put through.
 The specialist’s observation led her to suggest that I get braces to correct another problem first; she said that she would foot the bill as well.
 Two more years were added and there I was with a cheesy 12-year-old smile, and for the rest of my life I must wear retainer at night.
 It was not over yet because after the braces, we had to deal with the missing teeth, yet another specialist and another huge expense.
 I now have German molars, yes, they were made in Germany.